CONTACT HOURS: 10.00

-Loving and being loved are essential to maintaining a positive, healthy attitude toward life.
+Loving and being loved are essential to maintaining a positive, healthy attitude.
 Quality of life is often related to affection and tenderness shared with loved ones.
-With a healthy self-esteem and a willingness to communicate with one’s partner, older adults can enjoy intimate relationships throughout their lives.
+With a healthy self-esteem and a willingness to communicate with a partner, older adults can enjoy intimate relationships throughout their lives.

 The outcome of this certificate is for the learner to describe specific aspects of aging, including the impact of nutrition and physical activity on the aging process, physiologic changes in the healthy aging brain, the role of intimacy and sexuality on healthy aging, and keys to longevity in the centenarian population.

 Certificate Objectives - Upon completion you will be able to do the following:

 - Describe the relationship between nutrition and healthy aging.

 - Discuss the brain's ability to remain healthy by neuroplasticity, neurogenesis and a healthy lifestyle.